afovo/Chatbot-AIEB/README.md

 pip install "pypdf>=3.15.1"
 ```

-In the vscode terminal, you can try the following command to make sure the environment is working:
+In the vscode terminal, use following command to confirm the environment is working:

 ```bash